 IRA Charitable Giving

-The IRA Charitable Rollover provision allows individuals who have reached age 70 1/2 to donate up to $100,000 annually to charitable organizations directly from their Individual Retirement Accounts (IRA), without treating the distribution as taxable income.
+The IRA Charitable Rollover provision allows individuals who have reached age 70 1/2 to donate up to $100,000 per year to charitable organizations directly from their Individual Retirement Accounts (IRA), without treating the distribution as taxable income.

 How you can use the IRA Charitable Rollover provision to support the Lantern?